Document.no

-Document originally began as a small publishing company, and in addition to books it has also published a printed periodical starting in 2013.
-The website was launched by its owner Hans Rustad in 2003, and is owned by the limited company with the same name.
+Document originally began as a small publishing company.
+The website was launched by Hans Rustad, a former journalist for the news agency NTB in 2003, and is owned by the limited company with the same name.
+Rustad was admitted to the Association of Norwegian Editors in 2018, and Document.no was granted financial press support from the Norwegian state in 2023.

 History and impact

 Document.no began publishing as a blog on 14 January 2003.
 It moved from having the form of a blog to being a news site, as more authors as Christian Skaug, Nina Hjerpset-Østlie and Hanne Tolg joined the editorial team.
 Today it is referred to as an online newspaper.
-The editor Hans Rustad was admitted to Norsk Redaktørforening (The Association of Norwegian Editors) in 2018.
 By 2011, the website reached an audience of up to 40,000 unique visitors every week.
+By 2018 the site had over 400,000 monthly readers.

-Document.no received global media attention after the 2011 Norway attacks when it became known that terrorist Anders Behring Breivik had contributed comments to the site, attended one of its events and been in contact with its owner Rustad over a possible cooperation.
 In 2015, Wales-based blogger Hanne Tolg was investigated for alleged anti-Muslim posts on the site, and quit her job at a fire service in North Wales as a result of the investigation.
 In 2016, Tolg's articles twice topped the list of most-shared articles on social media in Norway.
+According to fact-checking organization Faktisk.no, Document.no's content is primarily shared by an overlapping far-right echo chamber on social media that is among the most widely shared in Norway.
+Document.no also has a Danish edition, Document.dk, which in 2016 was briefly edited by the editor of the Danish blog Uriasposten, Kim Møller.

-According to fact-checking organization Faktisk.no, Document.no's content is primarily shared by an overlapping far-right echo chamber on social media.
-Document Forlag has also published a book by counter-jihad blogger Peder "Fjordman" Jensen.
+Rustad and Document.no originally distanced themselves from counter-jihad blogger Peder "Fjordman" Jensen since as early as 2007, but in 2020 Document Forlag published a book by Jensen about the Breivik case.
+Document.no has still sometimes been identified as part of the counter-jihad movement.